zqmillet/JournalAnalysis/Readme.md

 2010      | 1.627         | 63             | 328        |
 2009      | 1.614         | 39             | 287        |
 2008      | 2.356         | 28             | 227        |

+There are 413 papers of [IEEE Transactions on Industrial Informatics][TII] for statistics.

 The review time distribution of [IEEE Transactions on Industrial Informatics][TII] is shown as following figure.